Horch 12

-The Horch type 600 and Horch type 670, collectively the Horch 12, is a 12-cylinder luxury car made by the German manufacturer Horch.
+The Horch Type 600 and Horch Type 670, collectively the Horch 12, is a 12-cylinder luxury car made by the German manufacturer Horch.
 The 670 was built from 1931 to 1934, and the larger and heavier (and consequently lower-performing) 600 from 1932-1933.
-The V12 engine makes the car somewhat unusual.
+The V12 engine put the car in a rarified sphere of early 12-cylinder luxury cars.

 History

-The Horch 12 was the first and only Horch model series to be powered by a V12 engine, positioning itself above the Horch 8 series.
-However, the idea of bringing a luxury car with a twelve-cylinder engine to the market came at the worst possible time, shortly after the Wall Street crash of 1929.
+The Horch 12 was the first and only Horch to be powered by a V12 engine, positioning itself above the Horch 8 series, powered by an inline-eight.
+However, the Wall Street crash of 1929 made selling such a vehicle a difficult task, even though the Horch was priced considerably lower than period competitors such as the Maybach Zeppelin, Hispano-Suiza J12, and Grosser Mercedes.

 The first model in the series, the 670, was presented at the Paris Motor Show in September 1931.
-The 670 was a huge two-door, four-seat convertible, which used the same chassis as the Horch 8 with a wheelbase of 3.45 metres.
+The 670 was a huge two-door, four-seat convertible by Gläser of Dresden, which used the same chassis as the Horch 8 with a wheelbase of 3.45 metres.

 In 1932 the 600 was introduced at the Geneva Motor Show, which was structurally and mechanically identical to the 670 but was available as a four-door limousine or six-seat convertible.
 These two additional seats were made possible by using the chassis of the 500B with a wheelbase of 3.75 metres.

-23 Horch 600s were produced until 1933.
-After the disappearance of the 600, only the 670 remained, of which 58 would eventually be built until 1934.
-A total of 81 Horch 12s were produced, of which four 670 convertibles survive.
-The Horch 12 did not receive a successor, so the Horch model range from then on consisted only of 8-cylinder models.
+23 Horch 600s were produced between 1932 and 1933.
+After the discontinuation of the 600, only the 670 remained, of which 58 were made between 1932 and 1934.
+A total of 81 V12 chassis were produced, of which four 670 convertibles survive.
+The Horch 12 did not receive a direct successor, so the Horch model range from then on consisted only of 8-cylinder models.